PlanQK/planqk-buildpacks/README.md

 * **Buildpack Group**: Several buildpacks which together provide support for a specific language or framework.
 * **[Run Image](https://buildpacks.io/docs/concepts/components/stack)**: The container image that serves as the base for the built application.

+## What you need to do

+* A Procfile with the following minimum text:

+This project supports several Python package services.
+PIP, miniconda and Poetry.

+* PIP: create a valid requirements.txt at the of yout app.
+Source code triggers the pip installation process by the buildpack.
+The buildpack will install the application packages and make it available to the app.
+* Miniconda: Miniconda is a package management and environment management system supported by the Python buildpack.
+The buildpack will create or update a conda environment from an environment.yml file or a package-list.txt file located at the root of the app source code.
+Configuring a version of miniconda is not supported!
+* Poetry: Poetry is a tool to manage both third-party application dependencies and virtual environments.
+Including a pyproject.toml file at the root of your app source code triggers the poetry installation process.
+The buildpack will invoke poetry to install the application dependencies defined in pyproject.toml and set up a virtual environment.
+* For more information read: **[The Documentation](https://paketo.io/docs/howto/python/)**